box-builder/box/docs/user-guide/verbs.md

 from "debian"
 copy ".", "/test"
-debug # verify all files landed in test like you expected them to run "chown -R box-builder:box-builder /test" # this will run after you close the shell
+debug # verify all files landed in test like you expected them to run "chown -R erikh:erikh /test" # this will run after you close the shell
 ```

 ## after